Do you continually deliver results within your organization?

 That is, the ability to win people over to a leader’s ideas without coercion, using relationship-based, emotionally intelligent persuasion.

-Clearly, effective leaders have the ability to put themselves into the other person’s shoes but it is more than just the ability to be “empathetic.”
+Clearly, effective leaders have the ability to put themselves in the other person’s shoes but it is more than just the ability to be “empathetic.”

-It is the ability of knowing your own style of communication, behavior & leadership beliefs and knowing the communication style, behaviors & leadership beliefs of those you are influencing.
+It is the ability to know your own style of communication, behavior & leadership beliefs and knowing the communication style, behaviors & leadership beliefs of those you are influencing.